ZoopEcoEvo/champlain_seasonality/Output/Reports/report.md

-Distributed lag models examine a response variable, measured at multiple time points, as a function of the lagged occurrence of some predictor variable (response y at time t as a function of preditor x(t-lag).
+Distributed lag models examine a response variable, measured at multiple time points, as a function of the lagged occurrence of some predictor variable (response y at time t as a function of predictor x(t-lag).
 This method utilizes a bi-dimensional dose-lag-response function, which essentially examines not only the dose effect, but the effect of the timing of the dose.